AnonSar/A-Star-Search-Algorithm-Python-Implementation/README.md

 # Unidirectional-&-Bidirectional-A-Star-Search-Algorithm-Python-Implementation

 This is the Unidirectional and Bidirectional A Star Search Algorithm Python Implementation.
+For more info about this algorithm: https://en.wikipedia.org/wiki/A*_search_algorithm

-Important Details (Unidirectional A star search Algorithm):
+Important Details Regarding the Implementation (Unidirectional A star search Algorithm):

  1. For the heuristic, Euclidean distance/octile have been used to get an estimate from the given node to the goal node.

  2. In order to address the ties (nodes having the same F value in our (discovered) heap, then we prefer using that node whihc are closer to the goal node i.e. node having higher H value.)

- Important Details (Bidirectional A star search Algorithm):
+ Important Details Regarding the Implementation (Bidirectional A star search Algorithm):

   1. For the heuristic, Euclidean distance/octile have been used to get an estimate from the given node to the goal node.